-- 1. Originality: A short story should have a unique and intriguing concept. - 2.
-Setting: The story should create a detailed and believable world that draws the reader in and immerses them in the story. - 3.
+- 1. Originality: A Speculative Fiction short story should have a unique and intriguing concept that sets it apart from other stories in the genre. - 2.
+World-building: The story should create a detailed and believable world that draws the reader in and immerses them in the story. - 3.
 Characterization: The characters in the story should be well-developed, relatable, and have their own distinct personalities. - 4.
 Plot: The story should have a well-structured plot that engages the reader, keeps them guessing, and moves at the right pace. - 5.
 Writing style: The story should be well-written with a clear and concise writing style that effectively communicates the story and engages the reader.